 - In the bowl of a standup mixer with the hook attachment add the water, salt and honey, then place the flour on top and add the yeast, mix on medium speed for 2 minutes, then add the olive oil and continue to mix for about 5-7 minutes or until you have a compact and elastic dough.

-- Remove dough** to a flat surface and knead a few time to shape into a ball.
-Place in a slightly oiled bowl and cover with a clean tea towel.
+- Remove the dough** to a flat surface and knead a few time to shape into a ball.
+Place in a slightly oiled bowl and cover with a clean tea towel or plastic wrap.
 Place in a draft free warm area to rise.
 Let rise for approximately 90 minutes or doubled in bulk.

 - Pre-heat oven to 425F (220C).
 Line 2 cookie sheets with parchment paper.